BA (Hons)

 In this module students will be introduced to the conventions, forms and techniques of scriptwriting.
 Students will develop their narrative skills, with particular focus on how film stories are told through scenes and images and transitions suggested to the director by the writer, i.e. by indications of mise-en-scene and montage.
 Students will develop their skills in the communication of film script narrative though ‘pitch presentations,’ and will practise the writing of outlines and of film script on the page according to the film industry standard.
 The module will concentrate on fiction film (as opposed to documentary) and will utilise seminars, workshops, and screenings.

-This module is designed to enable students to work with non-fictional writings, and to learn how to express experiences and perceptions within some of the key strands of this written form (e.g. the memoir, the themed personal essay, the interview-based portrait of a person or research-based portrait of a place etc.) The module is also intended to develop students’ creative and critical skills in tandem, understanding how to read and interpret writing as well as how to produce it.
+This module is designed to enable students to work with non-fictional writings, and to learn how to express experiences and perceptions within some of the key strands of this written form (for example memoir, themed personal essay, interview-based portrait of a person or research-based portrait of a place).
+The module is also intended to develop students’ creative and critical skills in tandem, understanding how to read and interpret writing as well as how to produce it.
 As such, students will be introduced to a varied range of approaches to non-fictional styles.
 Most work will be done in workshop groups, graduating to the production of independent pieces of non-fiction.

-This module is designed to enable students to express their own creativity through various poetic strategies, introducing students to a varied range of poetry.
-Although historical forms and traditions will also be a source of reference there is to be a particular focus on twentieth- and twenty-first century developments, whilst engaging directly with some of the key issues in the production of poetry – including its oral, aural and visual performative aspects.
+This module is designed to enable you to express your own creativity through various poetic strategies, introducing you to a varied range of poetry.
+Although historical forms and traditions will also be a source of reference, there is to be a particular focus on twentieth- and twenty-first century developments, whilst engaging directly with some of the key issues in the production of poetry, including its oral, aural and visual performative aspects.
 Practical work will be done in workshop groups, graduating to the production of independent poems in different forms.

 This double module provides the foundation for the degree by establishing key skills for English Literature students.
 It focuses on four key areas: